haskelash/haskelash.github.io/_posts/2021-02-23-making-a-queue-in-swift-with-a-recursive-enum.md

 ### Conclusion

 We learned how to make a value-type `Queue` using a `struct` and an `enum`.
 In doing so we had to make either `enqueue` or `dequeue` work in linear instead of constant time.
 But we gained simplicity and value-type behavior.
 This makes our queue more Swifty, and makes it friendly with other value-type data structures like graphs, trees, and sorting algorithms.

+You can check out the full implementation of the Queue [here](https://gist.github.com/haskelash/faeebdbd61d5f2da7fa05d0aa552064a).